Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework

 \subsection{Formalism based on scattering matrix}

-In quantum mechanics, resonant states exist for a 1D potential well.
-Their corresponding energies lie in the fourth quadrant of the complex plane, with $\mathrm{Re}(E) > 0$ and $\mathrm{Im}(E) < 0$ to prevent the physical solution from becoming divergent as $t \rightarrow \infty$ \cite{newt82}.
+In quantum mechanics, resonant states arise in a one-dimensional (1D) potential well, with corresponding energies located in the fourth quadrant of the complex plane, where $\mathrm{Re}(E) > 0$ and $\mathrm{Im}(E) < 0$, ensuring that the physical solutions do not diverge as $t \rightarrow \infty$ \cite{newt82}.
 These states are analogous to Fabry--Pérot (FP) resonances in optical films.
-A commonly used definition of FP resonances is based on unit transmission, $T=1$, which illustrates the wave propagation inside the film with an optical path length equal to half-integer or integer multiples of the wavelength.
-Below the light cone, different branches of waveguide modes correspond to the bound states with $E < 0$ in quantum mechanics.
-When periodicity is introduced in films, such as in PhC slabs finite in the $z$-direction and periodic in the $x$--$y$ plane, the waveguide modes fold into the first Brillouin zone (BZ), enter the regime inside the light cone, and become guided-mode resonances.
-Therefore, unlike uniform planar waveguides, both guided-mode and FP resonances coexist within the light cone regime, and their interplay should be carefully considered \cite{hu2022global}.
+A commonly used definition of FP resonances is based on unit transmission, $T = 1$, which describes wave propagation within the film with an optical path length equal to half-integer or integer multiples of the wavelength.
+Below the light cone, different branches of waveguide modes correspond to bound states with $E < 0$ in quantum mechanics.
+When periodicity is introduced into films—such as in PhC slabs that are finite in the $z$-direction and periodic in the $x$-$y$ plane---the waveguide modes fold into the first BZ, enter the light-cone regime, and become guided-mode resonances.
+Consequently, unlike uniform planar waveguides, both guided-mode and FP resonances coexist within the light-cone regime, and their interplay must be carefully considered \cite{hu2022global}.